simsendx/SEQUIFOX/README.md

 > [!WARNING]
 > If running fgbio mode, the reference fasta will be indexed unless an existing index is provided.
 Indexing can take >1 hour for the entire human genome.
 > If you have already generated a bwa index for the same reference, for example after running the pipeline once, you can supply
 > the path to the directory containing index files with `--bwa_index`.
+Providing a smaller reference genome, focusing only on the targeted STR regions,
+> will also significantly speed up the computation.

 ### Annotation